Ghost Town (The Specials song): Background

 The tour for the group's More Specials album in late 1980 had been a fraught experience: already tired from a long touring schedule and with several band members at odds with keyboardist and band leader Jerry Dammers over his decision to incorporate "muzak" keyboard sounds on the album, several of the gigs descended into audience violence.
-As they travelled around the country the band witnessed sights that summed up the depressed mood of a country gripped by recession.
-In 2002 Dammers told The Guardian, "You travelled from town to town and what was happening was terrible.
+As they travelled, the band witnessed sights that reflected the depressed mood of a country gripped by recession.
+In 2002, Dammers told The Guardian: "You travelled from town to town and what was happening was terrible.
 In Liverpool, all the shops were shuttered up, everything was closing down ...
 We could actually see it by touring around.
 You could see that frustration and anger in the audience.
 In Glasgow, there were these little old ladies on the streets selling all their household goods, their cups and saucers.
 It was unbelievable.
 It was clear that something was very, very wrong."

 In an interview in 2011, Dammers explained how witnessing this event inspired his composition:

 The song's sparse lyric alludes to urban decay, unemployment and violence in inner cities.
 Jo-Ann Greene of Allmusic notes the lyric "only brush[es] on the causes for this apocalyptic vision — the closed down clubs, the numerous fights on the dancefloor, the spiraling unemployment, the anger building to explosive levels.
 But so embedded were these in the British psyche, that Dammers needed only a minimum of words to paint his picture."
 The club referred to in the song was the Locarno (run by the Mecca Leisure Group and later renamed Tiffanys), a regular haunt of Neville Staple and Lynval Golding, and which is also named as the club in "Friday Night, Saturday Morning", one of the songs on the B-side.
-The building which housed the club is now Coventry Central Library.
+The building that housed the club is now Coventry Central Library.